TypeScript Backend Frameworks Compared

 5. True validated local-call bypass is genuinely rare

-6. MCP-from-routes auto-derivation is the rarest column
+6. MCP-from-routes auto-derivation is one of the two thinnest columns

 7. “AI-native” branding doesn’t always mean “API-as-tool”